WITN-TV

 WITN-TV (channel 7) is a television station licensed to Washington, North Carolina, United States, serving Eastern North Carolina as an affiliate of NBC and MyNetworkTV.
-Owned by Gray Television, the station has primary studio facilities on East Arlington Boulevard in Greenville, with an additional studio in New Bern.
+Owned by Gray Media, the station has primary studio facilities on East Arlington Boulevard in Greenville, with an additional studio in New Bern.
 Its transmitter is located in Grifton Township along NC 118.

 History

 The station signed on September 28, 1955, from facilities on US 17 in Chocowinity (outside Washington, though with a Washington mailing address).
 It was the area's second television outlet to launch after Greenville's WNCT-TV (channel 9).
 It was an NBC affiliate from the start but shared secondary ABC relations with WNCT until the 1963 sign-on of WNBE-TV (channel 12, now WCTI-TV) in New Bern.
 WITN's first broadcast was game 1 of the 1955 World Series.

 WITN aired an analog signal on VHF channel 7 from the region's highest transmitter at that time.
 The station was originally owned by North Carolina Television, a consortium of radio stations from Northeastern North Carolina.
 Majority ownership was held by the Roberson family, owners of WITN radio (930 AM, now WDLX; and FM 93.3, now WERO).

 The group held onto the television station until 1985, when it was sold to AFLAC.
-It added the -TV suffix to its call sign on July 31, 1978.
+It added the "-TV" suffix to its call sign on July 31, 1978.
 In 1997, AFLAC sold its broadcasting group to Retirement Systems of Alabama which merged with Ellis Communications to form Raycom Media.
 However, Raycom could not keep WITN for long due to a significant signal overlap with Wilmington's WECT, an Ellis property that was part of the deal.
 WITN's city-grade signal reaches the northern portion of the Wilmington market.
 At the time, the FCC normally did not allow one company to own two stations with overlapping signals, and would not even consider a waiver for a city-grade overlap.
 What was then known as Gray Communications (now Gray Television) bought the station later in 1997.
 It has been broadcasting a full-power digital signal since June 2006.
 They eventually reunited in 2019 after Gray acquired Raycom, but by then, overlaps of signals were not considered as long as the stations were in separate markets.